Advertising Information

 Uvite is an uncommon form of Tourmaline, and it forms different crystal formations than the most of the other Tourmalines.
 Though it lacks the color diversity as some of the other Tourmaline forms, it does occur in beautiful green and reddish-brown crystals, as well as lustrous submetallic crystals.
 The name Uvite is derived from the type locality of the Uva Province, in Sri Lanka, where it was first identified.

-Uvite can be very similar to Dravite Tourmaline, and they may even occur together.
-It can sometimes be very difficult to make an exact distinction between the Dravite and the Uvite.
+Uvite is very similar to Dravite Tourmaline, and they sometimes for together in a single crystal.
+It can sometimes be very difficult to make an exact distinction between Dravite, Uvite, and the newly designated Fluor-uvite.

 Chemical Formula Ca(Mg,Fe2+)3Al5Mg(BO3)3Si6O18(OH)4